oar-team/batsim/docs/protocol.rst

 This event means that one job has been submitted within Batsim.
 It is sent whenever a job coming from Batsim inputs (workloads and workflows) has been submitted.
-If dynamic jobs registration is enabled, this event is sent as a reply to a SUBMIT_JOB_ event if and only if dynamic jobs registration acknowledgements are also enabled.
+If dynamic jobs registration is enabled, this event is sent as a reply to a REGISTER_JOB_ event if and only if dynamic jobs registration acknowledgements are also enabled.
 More information can be found in `Dynamic registration of jobs`_.